CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 #.
 Select the polygon using the |selectRectangle|
    :sup:`Select Features by area or single click` tool.
 #.
+Hover over the southern most vertex, so that you can see the purple snapping
-Left-click inside the polygon to start drawing.
+   box appear, and then left-click on the vertex to start drawing.
 #.
-Draw a shape outside the polygon.
+Draw a shape to extend the parking lot outside the polygon.
 The last vertex should be back
    inside the polygon.
 #.
 Right-click to finish the shape: